 You do not need a valuation if the parties are related or associated (e.g. husband and wife).
 You would only need a valuation if the transaction involved changing the co-owners' interest, in which case the exemption would not apply and duty would be payable.

-- Find the data entry standards for OSR Online.
+- Find the data entry standards for QRO Online.

 - See endorsing examples if you are unsure how to stamp these documents.

 - View the list of approved transactions for self assessors.

 - Read the public ruling about when valuations are required for residential land transactions (DA505.1).